 The challenge for many is that AIOps is a pipe dream; the realistic deployment of AI to solve all problems in any given organization hasn’t panned out.
 But when we take a data-first approach, and start with four simple questions, we can derive value and deliver insight that the business cares about.
 What is happening?
 What does it really mean?
 How quickly can we respond?
 How can we reduce effort and spend of operations?

 Follow the checklist to determine the steps you can take to stand up an AIOps platform.

 The AIOps Checklist

 🡪 Gather logs, metrics, and events from multiple sources.
-Data – events, metrics, text strings, wire – is scattered everywhere, in the cloud, on-premise, and in-between.
+Machine data – events, metrics, text strings, wire – is scattered everywhere, in the cloud, on-premise, and in-between.
 Full-stack visibility is key for analysts to understand what’s happening in these complex environments.
 Pick a vendor-agnostic platform that plays well with everyone else in your data ecosystem.

 🡪 Enable both real-time and historical data analysis.
 AIOps needs the best of both data worlds to work in concert.
 Picking just one isn’t an option.
 Next best action recommendations are only impactful when you have both real-time as well as full history about a user or entity at hand.
 Don’t settle for performance penalties from warm or cold buckets.
 Look for architectures which parallelize analytics across both real-time and historical data.

 🡪 Provide access to the data.
 Data transformation and abstraction slows everyone down.
 In today’s world of cloud, hybrid, on-premise operations data is everywhere and getting from point A to B shouldn’t be a challenge.
 Data should be immediately accessible – regardless of location and type.
 A cloud-scale platform that keeps the data raw and tagged in the simplest format is the fastest data access mode out there.